RiedleroD/userstyles-riedler/Readme.md

 - [Black Tea](https://raw.githubusercontent.com/RiedleroD/userstyles-riedler/master/Black%20tea.user.css) (Gitea; I don't use it anymore and it isn't finished)
 - [Darkowa](https://raw.githubusercontent.com/RiedleroD/userstyles-riedler/master/darkowa.user.css) (Outlook web-app; The website is really complicated to style, so this style is very much shit.
 I pretty much just gave up.)
+- [DudenAwesome](https://github.com/RiedleroD/userstyles-riedler/raw/DudenAwesome/dudenawesome.user.css) (also a really complicated website, and not important enough for me personally)

 ### How to install